-Based on the available taxonomic data and its structure setting onRankOnly = TRUE has certain implications on the interpretability of your results.
-If no loops exist (loops meaning two higher ranks containing the same lower rank), the results should be comparable. you can check for loops using detectLoop.
+Depending on the available taxonomic data and its structure, setting onRankOnly = TRUE has certain implications on the interpretability of your results.
+If no loops exist (loops meaning two higher ranks containing the same lower rank), the results should be comparable.
+You can check for loops using detectLoop.

-Agglomeration sum up values of assays at specified taxonomic level.
-Certain assays, e.g. those that include binary or negative values, can lead to meaningless values, when values are summed.
-In those cases, consider doing agglomeration first and then transformation.
+Agglomeration sums up the values of assays at the specified taxonomic level.
+With certain assays, e.g. those that include binary or negative values, this summing can produce meaningless values.
+In those cases, consider performing agglomeration first, and then applying the transformation afterwards.